-After use of recreational and sedative drugs and alcohol
+After use of illicit drugs, sedatives, and alcohol

 Cold temperatures are a particular hazard because hypothermia can develop rapidly and compromise the diver’s judgment and dexterity.
 Hypothermia can also cause potentially fatal abnormal heart rhythms in susceptible people.
 Diving alone is not recommended.

-Recreational and sedative drugs and alcohol in any amount may have unpredictable or unanticipated effects at depth and should be strictly avoided.
-Nonsedating prescription drugs rarely interfere with recreational diving.
+Illicit drugs, sedatives, and alcohol in any amount may have unpredictable or unanticipated effects at depth and should be strictly avoided.
+Nonsedating prescription medications rarely interfere with recreational diving.

-Because diving can involve heavy exertion, divers should have above-average aerobic capacity (capacity for vigorous exercise) and they should not be limited by heart or lung disorders.
+Because diving can involve heavy exertion, divers should have reasonably good aerobic capacity (capacity for vigorous exercise) and they should not be limited by heart or lung disorders.
 Disorders that can impair consciousness, alertness, or judgment, such as seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more and diabetes Diabetes Mellitus (DM) and Disorders of Blood Sugar Metabolism that is treated with insulin (because it can cause low blood sugar levels [hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ]) generally preclude diving.
+Many people have unusual sensations just before a seizure... read more and diabetes Diabetes Mellitus (DM) and Disorders of Blood Sugar Metabolism that is treated with insulin (because it can cause low blood sugar levels [ hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ]) generally preclude diving.
 Special programs for divers with diabetes have been established.
 If there is any question, a doctor should be consulted.
 Individuals who have experienced spontaneous collapse of the lung (pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more ) should not dive.